nhsconnect/FHIR-CDS/pages/explore/api_observation.md

 A single `QuestionnaireResponse` can drive a single assertion, or multiple assertions.
 Similarly, an assertion may need multiple `QuestionnaireResponses` to be validated.

-Detailed implementation guidance for an `Observation` resource in the CDS context is given below:
+Detailed implementation guidance for an `Observation` resource in the UEC Connect context is given below:

 <table style="min-width:100%;width:100%">